Syed Saeed ul Hassan: Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-132 (Narowal-I) in the 2002 Punjab provincial election.
 He received 29,759 votes and defeated Awais Qasim Khan.
-On 24 November 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed as Provincial Minister of Punjab for Religious Affairs and Auqaf.
+On 24 November 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed Provincial Minister of Punjab for Religious Affairs and Auqaf.

 He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from PP-46 (Narowal-I) in the 2018 Punjab provincial election.

 He joined the Pakistan Tehreek-e-Insaf (PTI) following his election.

 On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar.
-On 13 September 2018, he was appointed as Provincial Minister of Punjab for Auqaf and Religious Affairs.
+On 13 September 2018, he was appointed Provincial Minister of Punjab for Auqaf and Religious Affairs.

-He is running for a seat in the Provincial Assembly from PP-46 Narowal-I as a candidate of the IPP in the 2024 Punjab provincial election.
+He ran for a seat in the Provincial Assembly from PP-46 Narowal-I as a candidate of the IPP in the 2024 Punjab provincial election.